syncfusion-content/windowsforms-docs/WindowsForms/colorpickeruiadv/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-2. Create an instance of ColorPickerUIAdv and add it to the Windows Form.
+**Step 3** - Create an instance of ColorPickerUIAdv and add it to the Windows Form.

 {% tabs %}
 {% highlight c# %}